rinja-rs/rinja/book/src/template_syntax.md

 ## Calling functions

-If you only provide a function name, rinja will assume it's a method.
+If you only provide a function name, askama will assume it's a method.
 If you want to call a method, you will need to use a path instead:

 ```jinja